tennoz/linux-deployment/README.md

 -Create a new database user named catalog that has limited permissions

-to your catalog application database (doesn't have all privileges)
+(doesn't have all privileges) to the catalog application database.

 -Install git, clone and setup your Catalog App project